Outreach Lesson

 SIMPLE MACHINES

-WHAT’S UP WITH MATTER?
+WHAT’S UP WITH MATTER

 PRICING

-• $145 per lesson
+• $150 per lesson + round-trip travel fee

 FULL PAYMENT IS DUE AT TIME OF PRESENTATION